Biz 100

 Rob Baird

-CEO, Conco Cos.
+Conco Cos.

-University of Missouri–Columbia, B.A. in philosophy, M.A. in philosophy
+B.A. in philosophy, M.A. in philosophy

 With two local quarries, Conco Cos. is the largest concrete producer in southwest Missouri.
 In addition to overseeing this rock-solid business, Rob Baird, who completed all but his dissertation for a doctorate in philosophy at Georgetown University, is a major supporter of the arts.
 Baird was a key player in the development of The Creamery Arts Center and represented Missouri at the National Endowment for the Arts Education Leaders Institute.
 In 1997, the Springfield Regional Arts Council awarded him an Ozzie Award for his involvement.